-The Associate Dean for OMM is responsible for the full range of OMM program development, including overseeing the OMM curriculum throughout the four years of medical student training, as well as assisting the OMM Department Chair and Associate Deans with oversight and staffing of the pre-clinical and clinical curriculum.
-The Associate Dean for OMM integration collaborates with the members of the Deans' Council and Department Chairs.
+The Associate Dean for Osteopathic Integration is responsible for the full range of osteopathic manipulative medicine (OMM) program development, including overseeing the OMM curriculum throughout the four years of medical student training, as well as assisting the OMM Department Chair and Associate Deans with oversight and staffing of the pre-clinical and clinical curriculum.
+The Associate Dean for Osteopathic Integration collaborates with the members of the Deans' Council and Department Chairs.